Managing Difficult Customers

 Bring this course to your facility.

-- Identifying the three types of difficult customers
+- Three types of difficult customers and guidelines for handling each type.

 Module 2 Key Considerations